NicholasWalton/embracing-git-commit-ment/README.md

 ### Step-by-step

-1. Create your branch from yesterday: `git checkout -b my-branch`
+1. Create your branch from yesterday: `git switch -c my-branch origin/main`
 2. Inspect your work, then do a rebase to incorporate the fixes you've made:
     ```bash
     git lol --patch origin/base..HEAD